schemathesis/schemathesis/docs/service.rst

 When you use the Schemathesis CLI to run tests, you have the option to upload test reports to Schemathesis.io for a more detailed analysis and continuous tracking over time.
 This can be done by using the ``--report`` flag with your CLI commands.

+To store a report for later upload, you can first save it using the ``--report=report.tar.gz`` CLI option.
+Afterward, you can upload it with the ``st upload report.tar.gz`` command.

 What Data is Sent?
 ------------------